marciof/Eon/specification/Specification.md

 Creates a snapshot of the current control flow (also known as a continuation), or of an expression thereby preventing it from being evaluated.
 The latter form is the named counterpart of the *Defer* grammar.

-If more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.
+If more than two arguments are passed or the continuation isn't passed one argument, it returns the result of `(debug 'parameter-mismatch)`.

 If the `escape` argument isn't a symbol, it returns the result of `(debug 'type-mismatch)`.